rdempsey/tweetgrabber/README.md

 =====

 1. When using the hashtag_grabber.rb script, I've found it unnecessary to use the '#' part of a hashtag in order to actually follow that hashtag.
+2. When naming your database and collection in Mongo, I *highly* recommend using words separated by underscores, such as "tweet_database".

 Need Help?